-This observer program offers orthopaedic oncologists the opportunity to visit MD Anderson's Orthopaedic Oncology department and observe in the clinics, observe surgical procedures in the operating room, and attend multidisciplinary treatment planning conferences and weekly fellow didactic programs under the guidance of experts in the field.
-The volume of surgical procedures scheduled and performed per week varies widely based on the activities of the faculty.
+The Orthopaedic Oncology Observership Program offers orthopaedic oncologists the opportunity to visit MD Anderson Cancer Center's department to observe surgical procedures in the operating room.
+Participants are also able to attend multidisciplinary treatment planning conferences and weekly fellow didactic programs under the guidance of experts in the field.
+The volume of surgical procedures scheduled per week varies based on the activities of the faculty members.

 How to apply

-The program follows the guidelines set forth by the institution’s Short-Term Observers Program.
-All applications must be turned in within minimum of three months prior to the requested date of visit.
+This program follows the guidelines set forth by MD Anderson Cancer Center's Short-Term Observers Program.
+All domestic applications must be turned in a minimum of three months prior to the requested date of visit.
 International visitors are required to submit their applications six months in advance and are responsible for securing their own visa.
-Applicants are responsible for all travel expenses, room and board while participating in the Visiting Physician Program.
+Applicants are responsible for all travel expenses, room and board while participating in the observership program.
+The requested dates of visit are not guaranteed and are dependent upon availability of mentors, staff and resources.
+Some dates will not be available due to scheduled holidays, national and international conferences and availability of hosting mentors.

 - Curriculum vitae